 Tapping into this trend can open your personal training business to a thriving pool of potential clients, allowing you to expand your services and stand out in an evolving fitness industry.

-Expanding into personal training for the elderly benefits both your skillset and your business.
+Expanding into personal training for seniors benefits both your skillset and your bottom line.
 As well as a growing interest in fitness, many older adults have greater financial flexibility than most younger clients.

 According to the Federal Reserve, baby boomers hold over 50% of generational wealth and spend an average of $63,000 per year.